 They both won.

-After retiring from competition in the early 1990s, Rodriguez started training other women.
+After retiring from competition in the early 1990s, Lilly Rodriguez started training other women, Matsuda said.

 Fighting ran in her family.
-Lily Rodriguez's mother wrestled professionally under the moniker Crazy Linda.
+Her mother was a wrestler, known professionally as Crazy Linda.
 Her father, an amateur boxer, started teaching Rodriguez the sport when she was 6.
-One of her five brothers, Benny "the Jet" Urquidez, was an early kickboxing superstar.
+One of her five brothers, Benny “the Jet” Urquidez, was an early kickboxing superstar.

 For her first professional bout in the 1970s, Rodriguez stuffed quarters in her socks and her undergarments to make weight.
-She was 5-foot-1 and 125 pounds, and her opponent, "Lady Tiger," had 25 pounds on her.
-Rodriguez lost the fight on a decision.
+She was 5-foot-1 and 125 pounds, and her opponent, “Lady Tiger,” had 25 pounds on her.
+Rodriguez lost the fight on a decision but “won the hearts of all the fans that night,” her husband said.

 A Los Angeles native, Lilly Urquidez was seven years older than the 16-year-old Rodriguez when they married in 1971.
 They had five sons and a daughter.

-Their eldest son, David, served 26 years in prison for murder.
+Their eldest son, David, has served 26 years in prison for murder.

 When their 16-year-old son, Sonny, was killed in a gang-related drive-by shooting in 1990, the couple dedicated themselves to trying to end gang violence.